drmingdrmer/tips/pages/rust-useful-crate.md

-- **match_template** This crate provides a macro that can be used to append a match expression with multiple arms
+- **match_template** #crate This crate provides a macro that can be used to append a match expression with multiple arms
   ```
   match_template! {
     T = [Int, Real, Double],